T

 +

-English is widely understood and spoken in Delhi, especially in tourist areas, hotels, and by people working in the service industry.
-While Hindi is the official language, you'll find it easy to navigate and communicate using English for most of your interactions, from ordering food to asking for directions.
+Yes, English is widely understood and spoken in Delhi, especially in tourist areas, hotels, and by people working in the service industry.
+While Hindi is the official language, you should have no trouble communicating with locals, hotel staff, guides, and shopkeepers in English for most of your trip.

 +